All About BIRD Project

 The BIRD (Bi-spectral InfraRed Detection) mission is a small satellite project carried out by its German Aerospace Center (DLR) under the leadership of the Institute of Space Sensor Technology and Planetary Exploration.

-Its primary scientific objectives is to test of a new generation of infrared array sensors as well as the detection and scientific investigation of hot spots (forest fires, volcanic activities, burning oil wells or coal seams).
+Its primary scientific objectives are to test of a new generation of infrared array sensors as well as the detection and scientific investigation of hot spots (forest fires, volcanic activities, burning oil wells or coal seams).
 Furthermore, the mission supports thematic onboard data processing using a neural network classification and real-time discrimination between smoke and clouds.

 BIRDS help by providing support to that country who has never send their satellite to space through a program called BIRDS with technical support of Kyushu Institute of Technology (KIT) in Japan.